amolpratap-singh/go-file-encrypter-cli/README.md

 ### Implementation Workflow

-#### 1. Encryption
+#### 1. Encryption Flow

-check_for_source_file.txt => open the source file => read the plain text from source file

-create empty nonce => randomize the nonce =>

-password based derivation function (password to encrypt the file, byte length, SHA-1, iterations,randomize the nonce )

-A function in which is a key is generated from the password, can be used as an encryption key or as a hash value.
+* The program begins by checking for the presence of the source file specified by the user.
+If the file exists, it proceeds to open it and extract the plain text content.
+It then generates an empty nonce and randomizes it for further processing.

+* Following that, a password-based derivation function is employed to create a key from the provided password.
+This function incorporates parameters such as the password itself, byte length, SHA-1 hash, iteration count, and the randomized nonce.

+* Once the key is derived, it is utilized alongside the AES Cipher (Advanced Encryption Standard) to encrypt the plain text data.

-derived key => AES Cipher (Advanced encryption standard) => cipher block => galois counter mode (GCM generates a tag which is appended to the ciphertext.
-This tag is used to verify the integerity of the data upon decryption.
+* The AES Cipher operates in Galois Counter Mode (GCM), which produces a tag appended to the ciphertext.
+This tag plays a critical role in ensuring data integrity during decryption.
-GCM uses AES to encrypt the plain text data.
-It operates in a counter mode and generates a stream of encrypted blocks.)

-plain text from the file => aesgcm.SEAL => cipher text => create a source file for encrypted data => write cipher text to new source file
+* Using AES GCM encryption (aesgcm.SEAL), the program encrypts the plain text to generate the cipher text.
+Subsequently, it generates a new source file to store the encrypted data and writes the cipher text into it.

+#### 2. Decryption Flow